putitsimply/christian-bible-explained/galatians.md

 ## What this book is

-Galatians is a letter written by Paul (a Christian missionary) to several [church](glossary.md#church) [^gl-church] groups in a region called Galatia.
-He writes because a serious argument has started about what makes someone part of [God](glossary.md#god) [^gl-god]’s people.
+Galatians is a letter written by Paul (a Christian missionary) to several [church[^gl_church]](glossary.md#church) groups in a region called Galatia.
+He writes because a serious argument has started about what makes someone part of [God[^gl_god]](glossary.md#god)’s people.

 ## What it contains

 ### The problem Paul is answering

-After Paul left, some teachers told the Galatian Christians, “[Faith](glossary.md#faith) [^gl-faith] in Jesus is not enough.
+After Paul left, some teachers told the Galatian Christians, “[Faith[^gl_faith]](glossary.md#faith) in Jesus is not enough.
 To belong, people must also follow key parts of the Jewish law, especially circumcision (a religious sign for Jewish males) and other rules.”
 Paul strongly disagrees.

 ### Paul’s main message